marceloavf/github-tools-vsts/README.md

 Then `yarn dev:debug`

 ## Why?
 I was disappointed with all the current GitHub extensions tools solutions.
 Most of them don't have most of the options GitHub can provide and don't are maintained anymore.
 So, I found [publish-release](https://github.com/remixz/publish-release) repository with almost every option that I need, helped them to finish some issues and use that to create this extension for VSTS Releases and Builds.
-[Learn More](https://github.com/marceloavf/github-tools-vsts/wiki)

 ## Contribute

 If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.
 Please refer to our [wiki page](https://github.com/marceloavf/github-tools-vsts/wiki/How-to-Report-an-issue)